KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 *Okay that's fine but it still just goes straight up!
 What about a gravity turn?*

-Well, a true and proper gravity turn is a very complex bit of math that is best left as an excercise for the reader, given that the goal of **kOS** is to let you write your OWN autopilot, not to write it for you.
+Well, a true and proper gravity turn is a very complex bit of math that is best left as an exercise for the reader, given that the goal of **kOS** is to let you write your OWN autopilot, not to write it for you.
 But to give some basic examples of commands, lets just make a crude gravity turn approximation that simply flies the ship like a lot of new **KSP** pilots learn to do it for the first time:

 - Fly straight up to 10000m.
 - Aim at 45 degrees down toward the east until 40000m.